 Operators involved in boating accidents must provide assistance and exchange information including name, address, and boat registration number.
 A written report to the Marine Board is required when a person dies, is injured, or property damage exceeds $2,000.

 Oregon law considers maneuvers that endanger people or property as unsafe or reckless operation.
 Citations carry fines up to $6,250 and/or a penalty of up to one year in jail.

 Reckless operation includes:

 - Weaving through congested traffic.

-- Jumping wakes close to the boat creating them, or in situations when visibility around the boat is obstructed.
+- Jumping wakes close to the boat that creates them, or in situations when visibility around the boat is obstructed.

 - Buzzing or spraying others.

 - Operating near or between a boat being towed and its tow craft.

 Personal watercraft used mainly in Oregon must be titled and registered according to Oregon law.
 Contact the Marine Board.
 The Board will issue a Certificate of Number (registration number), a Certificate of Title, and a set of registration stickers.
 The registration number begins with OR (shown on the certificate.)
 The Certificate of Number must be available for inspection when the vessel is on the water.
 Any time the personal watercraft hull is replaced due to damage, a new title must be issued.
 If the damaged hull is sold, the title for the hull must go to the buyer.
 Contact the Marine Board for details.

 Fasten or paint the OR number on each side of the forward half of the boat above the waterline.
 Numbers must be read from left to right.

 - Use bold, block letters at least 3" high in color contrasting to the hull.

 - Place the validation decal 3 inches aft (toward the back), in line with your registration numbers.

 - Place your numbers on the most vertical surface above the bumper line for legal visibility.